Search

 • Add aquarium salt: Adding aquarium salt to the tank can help reduce inflammation and swelling in the swim bladder, which can help your fish swim more easily.
 Follow dosage instructions carefully, as too much salt can harm your fish.

-• Treat with medication: In severe cases, your betta fish may need medication to treat swim bladder disease.
+• Treat with medication: In severe cases, your fish may need medication to treat swim bladder disease.
 Consult a veterinarian or experienced fishkeeper for the best treatment for your aquarium fish.

 2. Water Quality Issues